Reboare/backup/general-linux/privilege-escalation.md

 <minute> <hour> <day of month> <month> <day of week> <user> <command>
 ```

 Ideally we'll have a vulnerable command being run that we can then exploit.
-The following files and commands are worth enumerating to see if anything's been misconfigured or the cron itself is visible publicly.
+The following files and commands are also worth enumerating to see if anything's been misconfigured and the cron itself is visible publicly.

 ```
 crontab -l